BrainyLark/lkc2/README.md

-# Mongolian LKC
+# LKC Crowdsourcing platform

-Нутгийн Мэдлэгийн цөмийг олны хүчээр үүсгэх MnLKC систем
+This is a crowdsourcing system dedicated to the LKC.

 ## Getting Started